-The ABC Workbook is broken into Modules consisting of written lessons, group discussion questions, and
+The ABC Workbook is broken into modules consisting of written lessons, group discussion questions, and

-participation.
+daily journaling.
 The curriculum consists of three parts:

 Purpose of the ABC Workbook

 One of the many purposes of the ABC Workbook is to confront and explore behaviors that lead to bullying and future criminal behavior.